 Before suspending a Workstation, please note the following:

 - You cannot stop a Workstation from a suspended state.
-Instead, you must restart your machine before stopping.
+Instead, you must resume your machine before stopping.

 - Suspending a Workstation will not cause any data loss and you will not be charged for the compute time while your Workstation is suspended.